OxfordRSE/gutenberg/docs/concepts.md

 Gutenberg adds teaching tools on top of that material rather than replacing it.

+For the folder structure, metadata, track formats, and Markdown extensions used when writing material, see the [course-material authoring guide]({{ "/authoring/" | relative_url }}).

 ## Courses

 Courses are reusable, self-paced learning paths built from grouped material sections.